Low-Carb and Keto Breakfast Casseroles (Master Recipes)

 - Even though I like scrambled eggs on the runny side, I cook the breakfast casseroles until the eggs are slightly browned on top.

-- I’ve never made a breakfast casserole without Spike Seasoning (affiliate link), but any combination of spices that you like in eggs will be good in these.
+- I’ve never made a breakfast casserole without Spike Seasoning (affiliate link), but any combination of spices that you like in eggs will be good.

 - Using non-stick spray or olive oil on your pan before adding the ingredients is important or the pan will be hard to get clean.

 - Breakfast casseroles of all types keep at least a week in the fridge.
-Some of my early recipes might still say breakfast casseroles can be frozen, but now I never freeze them.
+Some of my earliest recipes may still say breakfast casseroles can be frozen, but now I never freeze them.
+I find freezing changes the texture and the egg mixture releases a lot of water when they’re thawed.

 - To reheat breakfast casserole, microwave 1 minutes or slightly longer.
 Be careful not to cook too long.